Skip to product information

 The more refuges you create for them, the more you will see them.
 They need to know they always have plenty of options for a quick retreat if sensing danger.
 Once settled in to their surroundings, this knowledge will ensure they spend a lot of time in full view.

-Good filtration, a regular water change regime of approximately 25% per week and a varied diet will keep your sids in tip-top condition.
+Good filtration, a regular water change regime of approximately 25% per week and a varied diet will keep them in tip-top condition.
 Neutral water is best, but clean, stable conditions are more important than playing around too much with hardness and pH.
 Temperature should be within 24-28°C/75-82°F.

 Keep a large group all together.
 By this I mean a large group of sids — not a large group of mixed loach species.
 Not only will they then develop a complex social hierarchy within their own shoal, but their overall behaviour will be more natural.